dombrant/100-days-of-code/r1-log.md

 ### R1D85 (May 4th, 2018)
 Today I changed the coming soon and 404 pages on my portfolio to use the same hero image as the main site.
 I also cleaned up my animations that I refactored yesterday.
 I got a solution working that cancels the requestAnimationFrame for one of my animations after it is complete.

+### R1D86 (May 6th, 2018)
+Today I refactored some small parts of my random cli.
+I also made some changes to my get module (including choosing a name for it), which is a simple HTTP get API that returns a promise.
+I created a GitHub repo for it.